azri0432/Banking_Customer_Churn/README.md

 ### 1. Churn rate by Salary range and Account Balance
 * Across all salary ranges, high balance customers consistently show higher churn rates than those with normal balances.
 * The highest churn (25.6%) occurs among high balance customers earning $51K–$100K, a financially literate group likely to compare banks for better services and returns.
-* This is concerning, as high balance customers are typically more profitable and present opportunities for premium and personalized offerings.
+* This poses a risk to the bank’s revenue and customer base, as high balance customers are typically more profitable and present opportunities for premium and personalized offerings.
 Losing them represents a significant revenue loss.
 #### Country-level Insight: Spain
 * Among surveyed countries, female customers in Spain show the highest churn rate within this segment, at 32%.
 * Potential factors include cultural mismatches, strong local competition, and high financial literacy, making these customers more selective and value-driven.